JAN-2003

 Many people are confused about the Uni-Vibe, as it has a CHORUS setting on it, and some people think it can be used for Leslie (spinning speaker) sounds.

 A Uni-vibe is actually a PHASE SHIFTER circuit, with no time delay chips.
 They use a light bulb inside with 4 light sensors, and the heating and cooling of the filament in the bulb help to give it the special heartbeat pulse.
 They were invented for keyboards in the 60s, probably to simulate a leslie, but missed it's target by a mile.
 But when Jimi Hendrix plugged into it, he created amazing sounds and made it into a guitar effect.
 The univibe phaser circuit is blended with your DRY sound when in CHORUS mode, to make the thick, famous UNI-VIBE sound you know and love from Jimi, Trower, Phish, etc. It sounds best at slower speeds but cool fast too, though not much like a leslie.
 In VIBRATO mode you hear just the phaser sound, without the dry sound, which is not as useful but some people like it.
-We sell some awesome Uni-Vibe clones, the Captain Coconut2 has one, the Mojo Vibe, and the Black Cat Vibe.
+We sell some awesome Uni-Vibe clones, the the Mojo Vibe, ultravibe, and the Black Cat Vibe.

 The first CHORUS pedal was available in the mid 70s when the analog delay BUCKET BRIGADE chips were invented.
 Boss made one of the first ones, the CE-1 chorus ensemble.
 It delays your signal by a bit, and modulates the delay time (shorter and longer, to the selected speed) to get a natural vibrato.
 Then, like the UNI-VIBE, it blends in the DRY signal to make the CHORUS sound.
 Or with no dry signal, you get a pitch shifting vibrato, in Vibrato mode.
 A chorus pedal with time delay can sound thicker and more sparkly, more like a 12-string sort of sound at some settings.
 At low speeds you may not be able to tell it's on, just makes everything thick.
 And at high speeds, a much better Leslie sound can be obtained than a Uni-Vibe.
 See our Chorus page for our different models that we make.

-That is true, Panasonic was making them until about 1999, now the Panasonic chips are all discontinued.
-Panasonic told me that the BBD (Bucket brigade) chips were originally made for use in their own products - for reverb and echo in TV sets and other audio products like karaoke.
-Matsushita owns/makes Panasonic and hundreds of other brands.
-Now that they are using digital in all their products they no longer need the analog chips, and the other companies who were buying them do not buy enough to make it feasable to keep production going.
-These chips use about a thousand capacitors (i.e. 1024 in an SAD1024 or MN3007) and electronic switches in each one to pass the analog signal value through the "bucket brigade".
-Not high tech but a very specialized part.
-There are some Chinese low voltage BBD chips being made now and used in some of the cheap Chinese pedals and most boutique analog delays.
-They work but not sure yet how reliable they are.
-They don't have the very long delay time chips yet, so you have to use a lot of these chips to get a good delay time.
-The best tones are obtained using the lowest number of chips.
-EH is still using the old chips as they found the new Chinese chips not quite as good.
+That is true, Panasonic was making them until about 1999, when the Panasonic chips were all discontinued.
+When they started running out, Panasonic told me that the BBD (Bucket brigade) chips were originally made for use in their own products - for reverb and echo in TV sets and other audio products like karaoke.
+Matsushita owns/makes Panasonic and many other brands.
+Now that they are using digital in all their products, they no longer need the analog chips, and the other companies who were buying them do not buy enough to make it feasable to keep production going.
+These chips use a thousand or more capacitors (i.e. 1024 in an SAD1024 or MN3007) and electronic switches in each one to pass the analog signal value through the "bucket brigade".
+Not high-tech, but a very specialized part.
+Some Chinese low voltage BBD chips 32XX series started being made later, and were used in most mass produced and boutique analog delays.
+More recently, there have been copies of the 300X chips being made in China which seem to work fine.

 The AD9 and most Japanese analog delays are tuned for less noise, they chop off a lot of high end to reduce noise.
 So they are very warm and deep sounding but repeats of very high notes may be a little weak.
 The AD9 is similar to the old Boss DM-2 and even more similar to the DM-3 pedals.
-The AR20DL is similar but a little stronger and less dark.
-The EH has more high end and a little more white noise.
+Our ARDX20 is similar but a little stronger and less dark.
+The EHX has more high end and a little more white noise.
 But they all have filters (like a noise gate) that stop the noise when you stop playing.
+The Boss DM-2W Waza has two settings, for low high (Custom) delay time.
+In normal mode, it sounds a lot like our ARDX20 in tone and noise, but delay time is short (300mS).
+In Custom (long delay) mode, it goes up to over 800mS and has a very clear sound, not as dark, but has quite a lot more noise, about like an EHX DMM.

 3X05 = about 4000 delay stages, 3X08 = 2000 stages, 3X07 = 1000 stages.

-In about early 2006 the DMM changed to relay true bypass switching, and four MN3008 chips instead of two MN3005 chips.
-The new DMM has (4 * 2000 = 8000 stages), The older one had (2 * 4000 = same 8000 stages) for the same delay time.
+The DMM has either MN3008 chips (4 * 2000 = 8000 stages), or MN3005 (2 * 4000 = same 8000 stages) for the same delay time.

 4000 stages is good for about 300mS at reasonable quality (AD9, AR20DL, etc) or 200mS at high quality (DMM).